zeldaret/mm/docs/schedule_scripting_language.md

-Due to the commands themselves using a variable amount of bytes it is possible to do some small optimizations, like if a branch distance (which is the amount of bytes the interpreter should skip if a check evaluates to true) can fit on a signed byte then a short command is used, otherwise a long version of the command is used, one that uses two bytes to store the branch distance, meaning the command itself will be one byte longer.
-There are no commands  hat use more than 2 bytes to store the branch distance.
+Due to the commands themselves using a variable amount of bytes it is possible to do some small optimizations, like if a branch distance (which is the amount of bytes the interpreter should skip if a check evaluates to true) can fit on a signed byte then a **short** (noted with the `_S` suffix) command is used, otherwise a **long** version (noted with the `_L` suffix) of the command is used instead.

+A long command uses two bytes to store the branch distance, meaning the command itself will be one byte longer.

+There are no commands that use more than 2 bytes to store the branch distance.

+The short and long distinction also exists for the returned value, in case the user wants to return a value that wouldn't fit on a single unsigned byte and requires an unsgined short (two bytes) instead.
+Please note that the vanilla built-in system interpreter has a bug on which the upper byte of a long returned value will be discarded, so please ensure your returned values always fit on the 0-255 range.

 ## How a schedule script looks like